 want to reaffirm flat painting.
 We wish to reassert the picture plane.
 We are for flat forms because they destroy illusion and reveal truth.”

-Loïs Frederick’s work can be fully integrated with Colorfield Painting.
+The artist Loïs Frederick’s work can be fully integrated with Colorfield Painting.
 Following on from the first generation of painters: Mark Rothko, Arnold Gottlieb, Clyfford Still and Barnett Newman, and like her contemporary Helen Frankenthaler, Loïs Frederick worked in flat areas of colour that she used in strata, removing any depth in the work.

-Coming from the agricultural plains of Nebraska, Loïs Frederick was an earthling who created a solidly constructed form of abstraction in her art.
+Coming from the agricultural plains of Nebraska, the painter Loïs Frederick was an earthling who created a solidly constructed form of abstraction in her art.
 While Mark Rothko worked horizontally with his brush to build up his rectangles of colour with blurred edges, and create light and vibrancy, Loïs Frederick used her gesture in ascending and descending movements.
 Her painting technique was thus similar to the push and pull perfected by Hans Hofmann in which colours placed in dense planes, “emerge from” and “recede” on the support, creating a network of contrasts in the visual space.

 Like Jackson Pollock and Robert Motherwell, Loïs Frederick worked with the canvas placed on the ground, facilitating the field of vision: wider, the immensity of spaces is more easily viewed.
 But unlike Jackson Pollock who employed all his physical energy in a creative gesture, Loïs Frederick used her paintbrush in a slow, controlled, even meditative creative process.
 It is intense but contained within meshes of colour spread out and superimposed.